Sick Building Syndrome

 What is Sick Building Syndrome?

-A condition where occupants of a building experience health issues due to poor indoor air quality.
+A condition where occupants of a building experience health issues due to indoor air quality and environmental factors.

-What are the common symptoms of Sick Building Syndrome?
+What are common symptoms of Sick Building Syndrome?

 What causes Sick Building Syndrome?